2011 Smithville tornado: Formation and track into Smithville

+A CCTV Security Camera showing the tornado approaching the Smithville Police Department.

-After producing a long-tracked EF3 tornado that passed near New Wren and threw a vehicle 1.7 miles (2.7 km), the same supercell produced this tornado that began 3 mi west-southwest of Smithville along the Tennessee–Tombigbee Waterway near the Glover Wilkins Lock at 3:42 pm.
+After producing a long-tracked EF3 tornado that passed near New Wren, the same supercell produced this tornado that began 3 mi west-southwest of Smithville along the Tennessee–Tombigbee Waterway near the Glover Wilkins Lock at 3:42 pm.
 CDT (2042 UTC).
 The funnel itself explicitly touched down at exactly 3:43 pm.
-CDT (2043 UTC), snapping numerous trees near the Smithville Recreation Area and scouring the ground in a violent fashion.
-Despite experiencing a momentary reprieve in its intensity shortly after its first track of severe damage, the fast-moving tornado rapidly re-intensified as it approached town, reaching EF5 intensity for the first time.
-As the storm crossed Davis Road South, the ground was deeply scoured in a nearby field, leaving a trench in the ground that was still visible in aerial photographs taken more than a year later.
-The tornado began producing remarkably intense damage and swept away multiple homes and structures as it moved northeast, following MS 25.
+CDT (2043 UTC), snapping numerous trees near the Smithville Recreation Area and scouring the ground.
+As the tornado crossed Davis Road South, it explosively intensified and reached EF5 strength, shredding trees and deeply scouring the ground in a nearby field, leaving a trench that was still visible in aerial photographs taken more than a year later.
+The tornado began producing intense damage and swept away multiple homes and structures as it moved northeast, following MS 25.

-The first fatality from the tornado occurred in this area as a bed and breakfast was obliterated and swept from its foundation, with debris from the structure scattered long distances downwind.
+The first fatality from the tornado occurred in this area as a bed and breakfast was destroyed and swept from its foundation, with debris from the structure scattered long distances downwind.
 Cinder blocks from the structure were broken into small pieces of concrete and strewn throughout a nearby field.
 A semi-truck was thrown 300 yd and destroyed in this area, and an RV was thrown 250 yd and partially embedded into the ground nearby.
 A second semi-truck was completely torn apart, with only its bumper later found hanging from the struts of the Smithville water tower, located 1.4 mi to the northeast.
 One brick residence was swept away along this segment of the path as well, and part of its concrete foundation slab was pulled up and slightly dislodged, with extensive ground scouring and debarking of trees noted on the property.
 The tornado, slightly weakening yet maintaining EF5 intensity, scoured the topsoil to a depth of 1 ft.
 Some metal storage buildings and 14 mobile homes were obliterated nearby, with metal framing from some of the mobile homes thrown and twisted into pieces.